hivdb/Gene_to_Sequences/README.md

 Gene search pipeline for retrieving gene-coding nucelotide sequences and annotations from a local GenBank database.

-This package has been described in  the manuscript by Rhee, S-Y and Shafer, RW, "Geographically-Stratified Representative HIV-1 Group M pol Subtype and Circulating Recombinant Form Sequences".
+This package is described in Rhee, S-Y and Shafer, RW (2017), "Geographically-Stratified Representative HIV-1 Group M pol Subtype and Circulating Recombinant Form Sequences," manuscript submitted for publication.

 The package includes: